 Tony Weir was not alone.
 Trinity students have benefited from being taught by some of the finest legal minds, including Professor Gareth Jones, Professor Tony Jolowicz and Professor Sir Elihu Lauterpacht.
 Together they, and their successors, have contributed to Trinity’s long and distinguished tradition of teaching law students not what to think but how to think.

-In this, the 50th anniversary year of the first edition of Weir’s Casebook on Tort, the College is launching the Donoghue and Stevenson Law Fund, to enhance the educational experience of Law students at Trinity.
+In the 50th anniversary year of the first edition of Weir’s Casebook on Tort, the College launched the Donoghue and Stevenson Law Fund, to enhance the educational experience of Law students at Trinity.

 The broad object of the Fund, “to support education, learning and teaching in Law”, will enable the College to pursue a range of initiatives over time, according to needs and income.
 To complement the expanded provision, via the Hollond Funds and the Whittaker Fund, of postgraduate studentships at Trinity and overseas, our initial priorities for the Donoghue and Stevenson Law Fund are to support: